Job Creation and Workforce Development

 “As a client, GTE has been a key partner of mine.
 They helped us in developing new skills, provided training to our employees and connected us with new clients.
 The diploma courses have been an in-depth source of knowledge on a number of topics that have helped my business.
 Thanks to the training that Key Partners has provided us, we have grown personally, offered better services and qualified for new projects.”SONIA CAICEDO, General Manager, SAPS, a waste management services company in San Martín

 If you are interested in becoming a Key Partner please click here for more information.

 Local Suppliers Development Program Prepares Companies for Success

 Also contributing to the increase in local economic benefits is the company’s Local Suppliers Development Program.
 The main objective of the program is to transfer business knowledge and skills to local entrepreneurs in GTE’s areas of operation through classes called “Diploma Courses.”
 Focusing on important enabling areas like business skills, e-commerce and marketing, the goal of the program, which delivers over 200 hours of classroom and online training, is to raise the participants’ commercial, legal and competitive capabilities to strengthen their businesses.
-The program is being conducted in the two areas in Colombia where Gran Tierra is most active.
+The program has been conducted in the Putumayo for 10 years and 5 years in the Middle Magdalena Valley.